 option with the wsl.exe

-command-line tool, but it only resets the Linux instance without deleting the files.
-However, this command would remove a distribution you restored from backup.
+tool, but it only resets the Linux instance without deleting the files.
+However, this command would remove a distribution you restored from the backup.

-In this guide, you will learn the different ways to uninstall any Linux distribution on Windows 11 or Windows 10.
+In this guide, I will teach you how to uninstall any Linux distribution on Windows 11 or 10.

-- Remove Linux distro on WSL using the Settings app
+- Remove Linux distro on WSL from Settings

-- Remove Linux distro on WSL using Command Prompt or PowerShell
+- Remove Linux distro on WSL from Command Prompt or PowerShell

 - Remove imported Linux distro on WSL with commands